illinois-or-research-analytics/SASCA-ReSA/README.md

 - `growth_rate`: floating point value, e.g., 0.03 for 3%, which serves as the exponent for the exponential growth formula used in determining how many new agents should spawn per cycle of simulation.
 - `num_cycles`: integer value e.g., 30 for a 30-year simulation
 - `recency_bins`: This string is a user supplied comma separated string such that each comma separated value in the string is the start of the bin boundary.
 For example, a string "1,2,5,10,20" represents a binning for recency such that the first bin contains all publications that are less than 2 year old, meaning 1 <= current year - publication year < 2.
 It follows that the second bin now are publications that are at least 2 years old but at most 4 years old (2 <= current year - publication year < 5).
 The last bin is implied to go on until infinity so in this example, the last bin contains all publications that are at least 20 years old (20 <= current\_year - publication year < infinity).
 - `planted_agents`: an optional csv file with planted agents.
 The only required column is the "year" column.
 The year column specifies the relative year, from the start of the simulation, when the node should be planted.
 1 is the earliest relative year an agent can be planted.
 Any column header here must match the exact name in the output nodelist.
+Only supported columns are "pa_weight", "fit_weight", "num_authors_weight", "author_reputation_weight", "out_degree", "alpha", "fit_lag_duration", "fit_peak_value", "fit_peak_duration", "num_authors", and "author_id."
 - `start_from_checkpoint` boolean value e.g., true or false for whether to start from a checkpoint or not.
 Check notes about `nodelist` and `edgelist` if this flag is set to true.

 #### Agent flags